qeaml/sigmoid/doc/design.md

 ### Story scene

+A story scene's `actors` field is an object containing `Actor` definitions for use with `Command`s.

 A story scene's `commands` field is a list of `Command`s to execute.

+#### `Actor`

+An `Actor` is a JSON object containing the following fields:

+* `name`: The name of the actor shown to the player.
+* `sheet`: The sprite sheet for the actor's portrait.
+* `sprites`: Defines the amount of sprites for the actor in columns and rows.

 #### `Command`

-A `Command` is a JSON array consisting of two elements:
+A `Command` is a JSON object consisting of one field:

-* The first element is the type of command.
+* The field name is a command.
-* The second element is the data for the command.
+* The field value is the data for the command.

 The following are the types of commands and their data:

-* `speak`: Causes a character to speak.
+* `speak`: Causes an actor to speak.
   - `text`: The text to speak.
-  - `character`: The character to speak.
+  - `actor`: The actor to speak.
+If missing, assume previously spoken actor.
   - `portrait`: The portrait to use.
+If missing, assume previously used portrait, only if `actor` is also missing.
 * `background`: Changes the background.
   - `image`: The image to use.
+Empty string to remove the background.
+If missing, does not change the background.
   - `music`: The music to play.
+Empty string to stop the music.
+If missing, does not change the music.
 * `sprite`: Changes a sprite.
   - `id`: The ID of the sprite.
-  - `image`: The image to use or `null` to remove the sprite.
+  - `actor`: The actor whose sprite sheet to use.
+If missing, do not change the sprite's actor.
+  - `portrait`: Which portrait from the actor's sprite sheet to use.
+If missing, do not change the sprite's portrait.
+  - `hide`: Whether to hide the sprite.
+A `sprite` command with `hide: false` must be issued at least once to show the sprite.
+If a `hide: false` command is issues and `actor` or `portrait` are missing and the sprite has not been assigned an actor & portrait, the sprite will be hidden.
+In such scenario, a warning is issues to the engine console.
+  - `pos`: The position to place the sprite.
+If missing, do not change the sprite's position.
+Sprites default to the center of the screen.
+  - `size`: The size to scale the sprite to.
+If missing, do not change the sprite's size.
+Sprites must have a size set before they can be shown.
 * `wait`: Waits for a certain amount of time.
   - `time`: The amount of time to wait in seconds.